 Positive Effects of Music on Canines

 Two recent studies in Britain have identified the different ways in which dogs react to different kinds of music.
 Unsurprisingly, our canine companions respond to classical music and rock music in much the same way as we humans do.
 Vivaldi is soothing and relaxing to both species, while hard rock makes both agitated.
 Individual dogs also have been noted to display personal preferences in their musical styles.
 So, don’t necessarily assume that your pup might not appreciate a little country music as well — especially if he frequently wears bandanas and hears it at home.

 There are several ways in which severe separation anxiety can be treated.
 One type of training involves slowly reconditioning your pup to your absences by various methods that include: not underscoring departures or arrivals, playing relaxing music during your absences and beginning by varying the amount of time you spend away from home.
 Essentially, you’re familiarizing your four-legged friend with the concept that you’ll be home as soon as this song ends, or perhaps, in his vernacular, “two shakes of a dog’s tail.”

 Don’t neglect to recall that your pup’s sense of hearing is extremely acute.
-While the volume does not need to be loud, the sensitivity of his hearing would naturally lend him to appreciating the sound quality from a Bose SoundLink system as opposed to a tinny AM/FM clock radio.
+While the volume does not need to be loud, the sensitivity of his hearing would naturally lend him to appreciating decent sound quality as opposed to a clock radio.

 If you are a dog lover, but hate the way that your absence makes your pet feel, introduce him or her to the joys of music.
 Not only will this quell feelings of loneliness and anxiety, but it will also make the time that you are gone seem far less interminable and easier to handle.
 Your dog will thank you for it!